MartuPuri/Android-Components/README.md

 # Material Typography & Colors

-Now, you can use all material typography *(Roboto family)* and the complete pallete colors.
+Now, you can use all material typography *(Roboto family)* and the complete palete colors.

 ![alt text](../master/img/typography.png?raw=true)